eleow/shopBot/README.md

 * Graduate Certificate in [Practical Language Processing](https://www.iss.nus.edu.sg/stackable-certificate-programmes/business-analytics/graduate-certificate-in-practical-language-processing") offered by [NUS-ISS](https://www.iss.nus.edu.sg "Institute of Systems Science, National University of Singapore").

+The objective of the chatbot is to give users better "decision simplicity" in their shopping for headphones, utilising Google DialogFlow, rasa NLU, Kommunicate, and other NLP techniques and libraries.
+As a demo, the deployed chatbot would be embedded within a (fake) electronics website.

 ## Getting Started

 ### Installation